Visitors During Presidents Day Weekend

-Today kicked off our Presidents Day holiday weekend, and usually during a 3 day weekend we see many visitors come into our area to enjoy some time off.
+February 18th, 2022 kicked off Presidents Day holiday weekend, and usually during a 3-day weekend we see many visitors come into our area to enjoy some time off.
 Both locals and those from out of town stay at various hotels and resorts.
 Officials say holiday weekends can be one of their busier weekends of the year.
 The Grand Sierra Resort says they see about 5,000 to 10,000 people.

 With the Super Bowl just last weekend, officials say it's nice to have so many visitors in such a short time span.